makeitcloudy/makeitcloudy.github.io/_posts/2022-05-01-advise-for-newcommers-in-virtualworkplace-area.md

 Aim to be 1% better every day - small chunks of effort adds up.
 Especially working on things in your home lab and/or when learning and studying for a cert when there can be so much to do that you need to focus on little bits at a time to get through it.<br><br>

 ## Conclusions

 No one is perfect.
 Don't be afraid to start your own blog and document your learning experiences.
 If you have questions, someone else is asking the same questions.
 When you figure it out, document what you learned, the learning process, and the lessons learned along the way (also known as, oops, I made a mistake, and I don't want you to make the same mistake.).
 Learning something new can be stressful, challenging, and frustrating.
 But it is rewarding when you figure the new stuff out and feel that sense of accomplishment.

 **2022.05.29 - upodate from the field and Brian Maddedn linkedIn post**

-+ Brian Madden [thoughs](https://www.linkedin.com/pulse/brian-maddens-brutal-unfiltered-thoughts-broadcom-vmware-brian-madden/) on Broadcom/VMware deal.<br>
++ Brian Madden [thoughs](https://www.linkedin.com/pulse/brian-maddens-brutal-unfiltered-thoughts-broadcom-vmware-brian-madden/) on Broadcom/VMware deal.
 + David Heinemeier [thoughts](https://world.hey.com/dhh/why-we-re-leaving-the-cloud-654b47e0)

 Last update: 2022.05.30